hkurokawa/code-review-as-journey/presentation.md

 - Is there any newly unnecessary code by that change.

 ^
+1.First, it's obvious thing.
+Use Android Studio, so that we can read relavant code too.
+2.Second, is obvious as first one.
-codes which became unnecessary with changes are not easy to find.
+3.Last one is a little difficult to practice. codes which became unnecessary with changes are not easy to find.

+[.build-lists: true]

 ---
 # Values

 We should share common values in our team.

-- Easy to read
-- Easy to change
+- Easy to read and change
 - Proper package name

 ^
+Next topic is abstract.
+Regarding coding rule or architecture, What is valueable thing in your team?
-In our team, elegance of architecture doesn't matter.
+1.In our team, elegance of architecture doesn't matter.
+Easy and simple way is the best way.
-Releases of Android platform or libraries which we use are very frequent.
+Because releases of Android platform or libraries which we use are very frequent.
 We need to update them as early as possible.
 So we focus on how is it easy to change, fix or add new features.
+2.To develop faster, also package names should be proper.
+This is off topic, but many Japanese programmers are not good at English, not only package names, naming is actually one of the most difficult process in programming in Japan.

+[.build-lists: true]

 ---
 # Layout